reddy-lab-code-research/XLCoST/README.md

 | total PR   | 11198        | 11028         | 10813       | 10735        | 9951        | 3553         | 574        | -            |

+Number of pairwise code-code data in training, validation and testing splits for each language-pair.
+The upper triangle shows the number of parallel code snippets, and the lower triangle shows the number of parallel programs.
+This data is used for the Code Translation and XL Code Search tasks.
+(Py is short for Python.
+JS is short for Javascript.)
 |**Code-Code Pairs**|       | C++  | Java  | Python | C#    | JS    | PHP   | C    |
 |--------|-------|------|-------|--------|-------|-------|-------|------|
 | C++    | train |      | 89040 |  80100 | 85662 | 69507 | 17811 | 3386 |